Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Introduction

 \section{Introduction}

-The linear representation hypothesis suggests that deep neural networks encode high-level concepts in directions of their latent space \citep{mi-review}.
+The linear representation hypothesis \citep{superposition,LinearRepresentationsNLP} suggests that deep neural networks encode high-level concepts in directions of their latent space \citep{mi-review}.
 This hypothesis is sufficiently supported by empirical evidence, mostly by the effectiveness of linear probing.
-In the latter, a single linear layer can be trained on top of feature representations originating from the upper part of deep neural networks to solve semantic tasks with great success \citep{IntriguingProperties, ClassifierProbes,IBD,TCAV,Superposition, LinearRepresentationsNLP}.
-In the concept encoding mechanism suggested by the linear representation hypothesis, the concept content of an input patch is written to its embedding as a linear combination of \textit{concept embeddings}: directions in the latent space represented as vectors, each one associated with a concept.
-The corresponding scalar coefficient in the linear combination constitutes the concept's latent factor that encodes the degree of concept presence in the input.
-Due to its utility in encoding the latent factor to a vector representation, we also refer to the concept embedding as the concept's \textit{encoding} or \textit{signal} direction.
-Retrieving the latent factor back can be accomplished by taking the inner product between the patch embedding and a \textit{filter}, another vector which we term a \textit{decoding} direction.
-(Fig. \ref{fig:linear-hypothesis}) An encoding-decoding direction pair is \textit{interpretable} whenever it is related to a concept that is aligned with human intuition; and is \textit{influential} whenever it is related to a concept that the network consistently uses to make predictions.
-The latter can be quantified using methods for concept sensitivity testing, such as \cite{TCAV} and \cite{RCAV}.

-On the one hand, since the decoding direction extracts the concept's latent factor from the representation and the concept factor is related to the presence of the concept, it enables understanding of representations, attributing meaning to latent codes \citep{IBD,TCAV}.
-On the other hand, the encoding direction allows one to assess the influence of the concept on the network's predictions \citep{CRAFT, PCAV}, and both directions may be used to force the network to unlearn concepts irrelevant to its prediction task \citep{RemovingCleverHans, RevealToRevise, GradientPenalization}.
-Most previous approaches \citep{IBD, TCAV, NMFCAV, CRAFT, UIBE, PCAV, CBE} usually focus on identifying decoding or encoding directions in isolation, limiting their applicability to specific appropriate tasks.
-Moreover, many of them do not explicitly make this distinction and consider using the concepts' decoding directions in use cases where the encoding direction is a better fit.
-This has recently been pinpointed in the context of concept sensitivity testing and model correction in \citet{PCAV}.
+In the latter, a single linear layer can be trained on top of feature representations originating from the upper part of deep neural networks to solve semantic tasks with great success \citep{IntriguingProperties,ClassifierProbes,IBD,TCAV,superposition,LinearRepresentationsNLP}.